-The coastal management framework was reformed over the past decade, with the CM Act introduced in 2016 and coming in to force in 2018 with introduction of the CM SEPP.
-The Coastal Management Framework, as shown in Figure 1.
+The coastal management framework was reformed over the past decade, with the Coastal Management (CM) Act introduced in 2016 and coming in to force in 2018 with introduction of the CM SEPP.
+The Coastal Management Framework is shown in Figure 1.